ConfederacyOfGaia/Gaia/races.md

 ## Humans

 Humans are one of the three dominant species of Gaia, and behave exactly as humans from the PHB.
-Skin, hair, and eye color varies with geography, and are detailed in the appropriate section of the [cultures](cultures.md) doc.
+Skin, hair, and eye color varies with geography, and are detailed in the appropriate section of the [cultures](cultures.md) doc; this section describes the traits that all humans share.

+*Open Question: Break up humans into separate cultures?
+Perhaps they should be subraces?*

 ### Human Traits